yutakobayashidev/fix-twitter-opengraph/README.md

 - Like!
 Show the number of
 - View original post and link to reply
 - Image display
-- Show OG Image of the link in the tweet
+- Display OG images of URL destinations included in tweets

 ## environment variables